Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Measuring Persuasive Language

-\paragraph{Annotation procedure} We obtain annotations through crowdsourcing on the persuasive pairs by using three annotators for each text pair on multiple batches.
+\paragraph{Annotation procedure} We obtain annotations through crowdsourcing of the persuasive pairs by using three annotators for each text pair on multiple batches.
 We recruit annotators through the Prolific platform (\url{www.prolific.com}).
-We consult good practice recommendations for annotations \cite{song2020validations,sabou2014corpus}, and take inspiration in the design setup in \citet{maarouf2023hqp} and set up different quality insurance checks.
-We split the annotations into batches, both 1) to avoid fatigued annotators and 2) to reduce the cost in cases of discarded low-quality annotations from one annotator.
-More details on annotation task setup, annotator requirement, demographics and payment are in Appendix~\ref{appendix:sex:annotators}.
+We consult good practice recommendations for annotations \cite{song2020validations,sabou2014corpus}, and take inspiration from the design setup of \citet{maarouf2023hqp} and set up different quality insurance checks.
+We split the annotations into batches (90 samples), to both 1) to avoid fatigued annotators and 2) to reduce the cost in cases of discarded low-quality annotations from one annotator.
+We require the annotators to have a BA degree in Arts/Humanities, as they can then be expected to be trained in analysing texts and therefore have good capabilities to spot persuasive language.
+We provide the annotators with four rehearsal examples both to guide them in the task and also to provide annotators with a way to self-evaluate if this is a good task for them to engage in.
+In each batch, for quality assurance checks, we add verification questions (samples with a high agreement in a pilot) and attention questions (asked to select a specific value).
+We release batches a few at a time, and verify the annotation set by 1) max one mistake in verifying/attention questions and 2) pairwise set of annotation must have Cohen kappa>0.2 (Cohen, 1960) – if not met; the annotations are redone.
+We keep a list of high-performing annotators.
+In total, 15.9\% of the annotations are redone.
+More details on task setup, guide, annotator requirement, demographics and payment are included in App.~\ref{appendix:sex:annotators}.